‘Loki’: All about Kevin Feige’s upcoming Marvel miniseries

 “In Marvel Studios’ “Loki,” the mercurial villain Loki (Tom Hiddleston) resumes his role as the God of Mischief in a new series that takes place after the events of “Avengers: Endgame.”
 Kate Herron directs and Michael Waldron. is head writer.
 Debuts on Disney+ next year—2021.”

 An earlier version said that Loki would use the Tesseract to travel throughout time and space in order to muck about and influence human history.
-Concept art for the series confirms this, showing the titular character as he walks in the 70s with a theatre showing Jaws in the background.
+Concept art for Feige’s new series confirms this, showing the titular character as he walks in the 70s with a theatre showing Jaws in the background.

 Could Loki be Marvel’s answer to the critically beloved Legends of Tomorrow?
 Honestly, if that’s the route they go, then that’s not a bad path to head down.